Combination of Site-Wide and Real-Time Optimization for the Control of Systems of Electrolyzers: Evaluation of the Method

 The optimization model used for the validation of the method is built using the validated optimization model structure developed by \citet{WRF23b} (see \autoref{optmodel:sitewide}).
-Therein, a set of constraints for the representation of flexibility features ("design patterns") was developed \cite{WRF23b}.
+Therein, a set of constraints for the representation of flexibility features was developed \cite{WRF23b}.
 This includes constraints for operational boundaries (min./max. values for flows), input-output relationships, as well as system states and related constraints \cite{WRF23b}.
-The parameters for each electrolyzer were determined by employing the methodology for parameterizing optimization models developed by \citet{WaFa24}.
-This creates a data model for the parameterization of the optimization model, based on operational data \cite{WaFa24}.
-The mathematical modeling and the parameter set are described in the Appendix in detail.
+The objective function aims at minimizing the cost of electric energy procured from the European intra-day market (\autoref{eq:obj}).